Content from Welcome to the Maintainer Community

 Lesson Infrastructure Transition

-This is an exciting time for The Carpentries Lesson Infrastructure!
-We are in the midst of the official transition to a new infrastructure - The Carpentries Workbench, which is designed to be more user friendly for both contributors and Maintainers.
-All lessons will transition to using the Workbench in May 2023.
-This episode will teach you some of the most important elements of the Workbench that you will need to interact with as a Maintainer.
+This episode will teach you some of the most important elements of The Carpentries lesson infrastructure (the Workbench) that you will need to interact with as a Maintainer.
 Full documentation can be found on Introduction to The Carpentries Workbench.

 What Was “Styles”?